Listen in as Leah shares how it finally clicked for her—the realization that she's not alone.

 Voice 2: Probably the hardest part was just navigating through the emotions of it.

-Douglas: Hello, and welcome to the Insights and Sound Bites podcast.
-My name is Douglas Walker.
+Douglas: My name is Douglas Walker.
 It’s easy to deny a loss, especially when you feel all alone.
 Today, we’ll hear from Leah.
 Leah will share with us how she finally found hope by listening to others who are going through the same things.